tystar86/python_exercises/Tasks/data_structures.md

 ```

 #14.
->Write a Python program to get an array buffer information.
+>Write a function to get an array buffer information.

 **Expected Output:**
 ```